MatheusWastchukk/MatheusWastchukk/README.md

 - Studying a degree in Computer Science and planing to pursue a postgraduate degree in Front-End

-- Working at Sementes Estrela at I.T apprentice at 2024
+- Working at Sementes Estrela at I.T Assistant at 2025

 - Always open to new features and techniques